-Blueberries: Production continues in Central Mexico (CMEX), Oregon, and Washington, though the Pacific Northwest has now moved past its peak.
-Early imports from Peru are expected to begin arriving in the coming weeks.
-Supply remains steady for now, but a sharp decline is anticipated as we transition into September and October.
-As a result, pricing is expected to rise, and overall availability will become more limited.
+Blueberries: Production continues in Central Mexico (CMEX) and Washington, though the Pacific Northwest is trending downward as the crop nears the end of the season.
+Early Peruvian imports are expected in the coming weeks.
+While the current supply remains steady, a sharp decline is anticipated moving into September and October.
+Prices are expected to rise as availability tightens.